developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/printingzebra/index.md

 layout: guide.html
 ---
 ## Overview
-The PrinterZebra API provides Zebra-specific API access to [Zebra's Bluetooth and Wi-Fi network printers](https://www.zebra.com/us/en/products/printers/mobile.html), and to [Zebra USB-capable printers](../../guide/about/#printers) for Android and Windows Mobile. **Other printers might work with this API**.
+The PrinterZebra API provides Zebra-specific API access to [Zebra's Bluetooth and Wi-Fi network printers](https://www.zebra.com/us/en/products/printers/mobile.html), and to [Zebra USB-capable printers](../../guide/about/#printers) for Android and Windows Mobile.
 This API inherits all methods, properties and constants from the [Printer API](../printing).

 ## Enabling the API
 There are two methods of enabling the Printer API: